Coniston - Duddon Valley - Eskdale drive

 A fabulous open access area adjacent to the road and the River Duddon.
 There are plenty of good grassy areas inbetween the bracken which are ideal for a picnic next to the river.
 The shallow, crystal clear water with small pools and cascades is perfect for a paddle on a good day and there are fine views of the surrounding hills.
 The Duddon Valley was also a favourite of the famous poet William Wordsworth, in 1820 he published “The River Duddon, A Series of Sonnets”.
 The access from the road is naturally a little rough but relatively easy.
 Free roadside parking but no facilities on site.

 Continue along the minor road up the Duddon Valley.
 In a short distance you enter the small settlement of Ulpha where the road crosses the river.
-There’s not much in Ulpha but soon after the bridge on the right is St John the Baptist Church which is in a lovely position next to the river and is open to visitors.
-Soon after this on the left is the small village shop and post office.
+There’s not much in Ulpha but soon after the bridge on the right is St John the Baptist Church which is in a lovely position next to the river and is normally open to visitors.

 Forge Bridge access area